Master of Science, Exercise Physiology

 - Once you have submitted your application:

-- Upload a Statement of Purpose outlining your research interests and career goals.
+- Upload a Statement of Purpose outlining your career goals.
 We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.

 - Enter contact information for two recommenders.
 The system will directly contact your recommender and provide them with a link to upload their letter.
 Letters must be received by the posted deadline.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 The recommenders should be professionals you have worked for who are familiar with your academic performance and can speak directly about your qualification for this degree.
 No personal recommendations or letters from peers will be accepted.